World English rights of Karin Erlandsson’s magical series sold to UK!

 We are so excited to announce that Estonian rights for this year’s Finlandia Prize winner, Anni Kytömäki’s novel Margarita has now been sold to Ühinenud Ajakirjad!

-The novel, also longlisted for the prestigious Runeberg Prizeand named among the most interesting Finnish books published this year, tells a story about a post-war country that is not unlike the one of today.
+Finlandia Prize winner Margarita by Anni Kytömäki is a novel about a post-war country that is not unlike the one of today.
 The birth rate is low, and women are blamed and shamed for their personal choices.
 The increase of the economical welfare is at odds with protecting forests and environment in general.
-On top of all, deadly diseases are spreading, putting the people in danger and fear for their future.
+On top of all, deadly diseases are spreading, putting the people in danger and fear.